Copyright 1994 - 2018 Bill's Bible Basics

 1 Kings 22:6, KJV

 King Jehoshaphat obviously felt that something was amiss with this prediction, so he makes further inquiry.
-Ahab then informs him that there is another Prophet by the name of Micaiah, whom he doesn't particularly care for because he never prophesies anything good for the king:
+Ahab then informs him that there is another Prophet by the name of Micaiah, whom he doesn't particularly care for because he never prophesies anything good for the king, as we see here:

 "And Jehoshaphat said, Is there not here a prophet of the LORD besides, that we might enquire of him?
 And the king of Israel said unto Jehoshaphat, There is yet one man, Micaiah the son of Imlah, by whom we may enquire of the LORD: but I hate him; for he doth not prophesy good concerning me, but evil.
 And Jehoshaphat said, Let not the king say so."